Langdon has a secure archival room in the Municipal Building. The Commission

 been donated.
 The bill included the numbers of man-hours plus hours for his team

-The archive committee has organized a display of the items found during the
+The archive committee has organized a display of the items found by an

 Commission members researched to find the names of all war veterans from Langdon